GED® Preparation Classes

-If you are under the age of 19: A completed High School Release form or a Request for Approval to Test for the GED® form is required, signed by a school official and parent or guardian.
+If you are age 16-18 years old: A completed High School Release form or a Request for Approval to Test for the GED® form is required, signed by a school official and parent or guardian.
 This form is available at your local high school or high school district office.
 You must be at least 16 years old to enroll in a GEDPrep course or take the GED® tests.